alokmotion/Python/README.md

 the break and continue statements are used in these cases.
 </p>

+<h2> Append in Python? </h2>
+<p> Python’s append() function inserts a single element into an existing list.
+The element will be added to the end of the old list rather than being returned to a new list. </p>

 ------------------------------------------------------------------------------------------------------------------------
 <h5> Q1.
 Write a program that accepts sets of three numbers, and prints the second-maximum number among the three. </h5>